It may be helpful to familiarize yourself with the Conclusions of the analysis of Marcion's Gospel on this site before continuing with this page.

 As described in The Synoptic Problem, much of the text of Mk, Mt, and Lk is very similar, and in some places identical, in either two or all three of these gospels, and for this reason they are collectively referred to as the Synoptic (or ‘seeing together’) Gospels, or just the ‘synoptics.’
-Marcion's Gospel [Mcg] is obviously related to the synoptics, most resembling a 'cut down' version of Lk, and the generally accepted explanation for this is that Marcion edited Lk, removing text that did not suit his theology.
-However, there is no known evidence (save for the opinions of Tertullian, Epiphanius, and others) that Marcion actually created Mcg, and there is nothing in the content of either Mcg or Lk that could not instead be explained by Lk being an expanded version of Mcg.
+Marcion's Gospel [Mcg] is obviously related to the synoptics, appearing to be a shorter version of Lk, and the generally accepted explanation for this is that Marcion edited Lk, removing text that did not suit his theology.
+However, there is no known evidence (save for the acknowledged biased opinions of Tertullian, Epiphanius, and others) that Marcion actually created Mcg, and there is nothing in the content of either Mcg or Lk that could not instead be explained by Lk being an expanded version of Mcg.
 If so, then it is conceivable that if Mcg is earlier than Lk, then it either is, or is based on something that is, also earlier than Mt.
 Consequently, if we compare the text of Mcg with that of Lk only, and make decisions regarding its origin on that basis, we are ignoring the parallel (i.e. obviously closely related, but not necessarily identical) text in Mk and Mt, and so it is important to compare Mcg with the other synoptics as well.

 There is currently (Feb 2014) no agreed solution to the synoptic problem, and perhaps the most significant issue on which agreement has not yet been reached is that in some places the text of Mt appears to pre-date that in Lk, while in others text in Lk appears to pre-date text in Mt.
 Of the two possible solutions that can be considered the 'front-runners,' one (the Mark-Q theory) requires the use of an additional hypothetical source, usually known as Q, to solve this and other issues regarding Mt and Lk.
-However, as Mcg is an additional known (not hypothetical) source that is clearly related to Lk, it is worth investigating whether the text of Mcg could provide all the 'explanatory power' for which Q was originally created, and so effectively 'replace' Q in synoptic solutions.
+However, as Mcg is an additional known (not hypothetical) source that is clearly related to Lk, it is worth investigating whether the text of Mcg could provide all the 'explanatory power' for which Q was originally created, and so effectively replace Q in synoptic solutions.

 As we know that Mcg is basically an old, shorter, version of Lk, it is important to know whether or not the text in Mcg is more primitive than (i.e. pre-dates) the parallel text in either Mt or Lk itself.
 If Lk is more primitive than Mcg then it is likely that Mcg is an edited version of Lk.
 However, if Mcg is more primitive than Lk then there are a number of possibilities, depending on the relationship between Mcg and Mt.
 If Mt is more primitive than Mcg then it is unlikely that Mcg can add anything to the synoptic problem.
 However, if Mt is not more primitive than Mcg we need to look at the agreements (or disagreements) among Mcg, Mt, and Lk: If Mcg is more primitive than Mt we have added to the evidence that Mcg is also earlier than Lk.
 This is also the case in places where Mcg and Mt are the same, but both are more primitive than Lk.
 In both these latter cases Mcg could be a source for Mt as well as for Lk.